emanuelefavero/webpack/asset-management/README.md

 This is a project showing how to manage assets with webpack.

-NOTE: Thanks to css-loader and style-loader you can import CSS files with `import './style.css'`.
-It also allows you to bundle all your CSS into a single file.
+_Thanks to css-loader and style-loader you can import CSS files with `import './style.css'`.
+It also allows you to bundle all your CSS into a single file._

+_We can also install other assets such as images with the same syntax.
+See the needed configuration file below in the section "**Configuration file**"._

 ## How to use